 Our success depends in a large part on the continuing service of key personnel.
 Changes in management could have an adverse effect on our business.
 We are dependent upon the active participation of several key management personnel, including Gary W. Jones, our chief executive officer.
-This is especially an issue while the company staffing is small.
 We will also need to recruit additional management in order to expand according to our business plan.
-We are currently recruiting a chief financial officer.
 The failure to attract and retain additional management or personnel could have a material adverse effect on our operating results and financial performance.